Thailand Retirement Visa 2026 (Bangkok & Chiang Mai) — Rules & Support

 Check Eligibility

 Confirm your age, financial situation, and visa status.
-Determine whether Non-O or Non-O-A is the better route for your circumstances and timeline.
+Determine whether Non-O or Non-O-A is the better route, and whether your income documentation needs to shift to the FET bank-statement method.

 Prepare Documents